Comparing Singlet Testing Schemes: Discussion

 While there is no universally superior choice of singlet test, we have seen that the random measurement test is theoretically superior or equal in many natural scenarios, including the detection of intercept-resend or transformation attacks where Eve prioritises minimising her chance of detection, distinguishing LHV models, and detecting rotationally invariant noise.

 These results provide a rationale for considering the random measurement test for singlet verification over more conventional CHSH schemes (e.g. \cite{McKague2012,Valcarce2019,Bancal2015,Yang2014}).
-Whether the random measurement test is clearly advantageous depends on the parent protocol and on the potential range of Eve's attacks.
+A complete analysis would consider the full range of attacks open to Eve and the full range of tests available for A and B. This would define a two-party game (with A and B collaborating as one party and Eve as the other), in which the optimal strategy for each party is likely probabilistic.
+However, Eve's actions may be limited depending on how the singlets are generated and distributed, and on the technologies available to her.
+Also, Alice and Bob may be able to exclude non-quantum LHV attacks if they can test qubits before measurement to ensure they are in the appropriate physical state

-Our discussion has focussed on the ideal case in which Alice and Bob can carry out perfectly precise measurements.
-Imprecisions affect the power of all the tests considered, but not equally.
-For example, the Braunstein-Caves test only requires the calibration of measurement devices in a finite number ($2N$) of orientations, while the random measurement test requires the ability to measure in all possible orientations.
-The Braunstein-Caves test may be a more desirable choice in circumstances where calibrating detectors is difficult.
+Our discussion has mainly focussed on the ideal case in which Alice and Bob can carry out perfectly precise measurements.
+Establishing that random measurement tests have an advantage in this case shows they are potentially valuable options, and motivates developing technology that can implement them more easily and precisely.
+However, at present, imprecisions need to be taken into account in assessing the relative feasibility, advantages and costs of all the tests considered.
+For example, the Braunstein-Caves test only requires the calibration of measurement devices in a finite number ($2N$) of orientations around a great circle on the Bloch sphere, while the random measurement test requires the ability to measure in all possible orientations.
+The Braunstein-Caves test may thus be a more desirable choice if calibrating detectors is difficult.